peter-t-wang315/TimeSense/README.md

 # TimeSense

-Welcome to the TimeSense repo!
+Welcome to the TimeSense repo the 1st place project of the WSU CrimsonCode Hackathon 2024!
 TimeSense was built using Tauri, SQLite, NextJS, Rust, TypeScript, Tailwind CSS, and a touch of JavaScript and other things!

 ## Project Summary